Max-Hirning/WeatherNow/README.md

 ### `yarn run pre-commit`
 Builds the api for production to the `build`.
 Run this command right before `git add .` and then push commit

-`For correct working you have to create .env file in api folder with these datas: PORT(Port for api), STARTMESSAGE(Start message, so you could now that server starts working), DB(MongoDB url for connecting, you can find it in cluster connection)`

 ### For correct working you have to create .env file in api folder with these datails:
 * `PORT` (Port for api)
 * `DB` (MongoDB url for connecting, you can find it in cluster connection)